Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 - improved stability of Saint Vincent loading

-- adjusted squad sizes on the global map
+- adjusted ship sizes on the global map

-This update is about making systems work together.
+This update is aimed at making systems work together.

-- The map is now part of gameplay.
+- The map has become part of the gameplay.

 - NPCs react to the player.

-- Economy, combat, and exploration are more connected.
+- Economy, combat, and exploration have become more connected.

-We will continue building on this foundation.
-As always, your feedback is important for the next updates.
+We will continue developing this foundation.
+As always, your feedback is important for future updates.

 Previous Post: Early Access Update #14: Water in the Hold